 South Loup River Special Study - The SLRSS was developed in 2017 so that NDEQ can work towards the goal of assessing many of the stream segments within the South Loup River watershed, while at the same time, insuring sufficient data is collected to determine if a stream segment is impaired by pollution and it's contribution of pollutant loads to downstream segments.
-This monitoring program will entail the recreation seasons of May through September of 2017 and 2018.
-In 2017, surface water samples included 11 fixed frequency grab samples plus 3 additional runoff samples at seven stream/river locations.
-This study also includes the collection of continuous water quality data to estimate bacteria concentrations and evaluate temperal changes.
+This monitoring program includes the recreation seasons of May through September of 2017 and

+2018.
+In 2018, surface water samples included 3 base flow grab samples plus 5 runoff samples at seven stream/river locations.
+This study also included the collection of continuous water quality data to estimate bacteria concentrations and evaluate temporal changes.
 The USGS, Lower Loup NRD, and Nebraska Department of Natural Resources assisted NDEQ with pollutant load modelling, stream gage installation, surface water sample collections, and bacteria analyses.

-National Lake Assessment - In 2017, NDEQ received a federal grant to participate in a probability based survey of the nation's lakes, ponds, and reservoirs.
-The National Lake Assessment (NLA) is designed to provide information on the extent of lakes that support healthy biological condition and recreation, estimate how widespread major stressors are that impact lake quality, and provide insight into whether lakes nationwide are getting cleaner.
-NLA field season sampling is conducted every five years.
-NDEQ sampled 28 waterbodies throughout Nebraska in 2017 with collections which included surface water, sediment, phytoplankton, zooplankton, macroinvetebrates, fish eDNA, and lake habitat measurements.
+National Rivers and Streams Assessment - In 2018, NDEQ received a federal grant to participate in a probability based survey of the nation's rivers and streams.
+The National Rivers and Streams Assessment (NRSA) is designed to determine the extent to which rivers and streams support a healthy biological condition and extend of stressors that affect them.
+NRSA field season sampling is conducted every five years.
+NDEQ sampled 27 waterbodies throughout Nebraska in 2018 with included collections of water, fish, benthic macroinvertebrates, and observations of habitat, vegetation, and disturbance.
+Sampling with continue in 2019 at an additional 34 sites statewide.